-Although your transplantation experience may vary, Dartmouth-Hitchcock (D-H) Transplantation Surgery patients typically follow these steps when receiving care from our team.
+Although your transplantation experience may vary, transplantation surgery patients typically follow these steps when receiving care from our team.

 - Orientation and medical evaluation

 The first step in kidney transplantation is to determine if a transplant is right for you.
 A health care provider, typically your nephrologist, will help you make this decision based on your health and other factors.

 If a transplant could work for you, your provider may refer you to see a member of the Transplantation Surgery team.
 Referral information is on our Appointments and Referrals page.